strapi/strapi/examples/typescript/README.md

 # getstarted

-This is an example app you can run to test your changes quickly.
+This is an example typescript app you can run to test your changes quickly.

 ## Requirements